 3.5.
 Admissions Statements will be accessible on the University’s website.

 3.6.
 The Postgraduate Recruitment and Admissions Office will develop web-based support materials for those engaged in admission to postgraduate taught programmes.
 The office will also keep an up to date list of postgraduate admissions tutors for communications purposes, and provide training and access to up-to-date information on changes in legislation, qualifications and other contextual information as well as University policy and practice by means of regular meetings of a Postgraduate Admissions Forum.
 The aim will be to ensure that any training is relevant to the needs of those admitting to postgraduate taught programmes and focused on helping them to do their job effectively.
 Training providers will include staff with professional expertise in the relevant areas of legislation and policy as well as experienced postgraduate admissions tutors.

 4.1.
 Faculties, and in particular the Graduate Education Directors, are ultimately responsible to the University for the admission of their postgraduate students, and must ensure that processes are in place to handle enquiries and applications and to admit students, in accordance with the University’s Admissions Principles and Procedures.

 4.2.
 Control over entry to any programme remains with faculties, acting on the advice of schools/departments in the evaluation and acceptance of student transfers and accreditation of prior learning.
 Control over entry to a particular unit and programme transfers within a school or department remains with the relevant school/department.

 4.3.
 The University deadline for postgraduate applications is 1 August preceding the commencement of the programme.
-Schools may, subject to Faculty approval, specify a programme-specific closing date for applications but may only do so if this is published in their Admissions Statement, in the prospectus and on the University website.
+Schools/departments may, subject to Faculty approval, specify a programme-specific closing date for applications but may only do so if this is published in their Admissions Statement, in the prospectus and on the University website.

 4.4.
 Key staff who are responsible for admissions are listed below: